RunCor399/EZWarehouse_SoftwareEngineering/GUIPrototype.md

 <img src="gui_images/view_scheduled_test.png" alt="View and Edit Test Schedule" width="600"/>

-In the Test Schedule Area is possible to visualize the schedule of the test that have been planned.
+In the Test Schedule Area it is possible to visualize the schedule of the test that have been planned.
 Clicking on a row is possible to open a more complete page aboute the single scheduled test.

 #### New Test Scheduling

 <img src="gui_images/new_test_scheduling.png" alt="New Test Scheduling" width="600"/>

-In this page is possible to schedule new tests, in a fixed o random way.
+In this page it is possible to schedule new tests, in a fixed o random way.

 #### Delete Test Schedule

 <img src="gui_images/delete_test_schedule.png" alt="Delete Test Scheduling" width="300"/>

-With this Alert Dialog Window is asked confirm for the delete of a scheduled test
+With this Alert Dialog Window it is asked confirm for the delete of a scheduled test

 ### Test Case Management

 <img src="gui_images/test_case_management.png" alt="Test Case Management" width="600"/>

+In this page is possible to visualize the list of all test cases.

 #### New Test Case

 <img src="gui_images/new_test_case.png" alt="New Test Case" width="600"/>

+In this page is possible to create a new test case.
+The code will be procedurally created.

 #### View and Edit Test Case

 <img src="gui_images/view_test_case.png" alt="View and Edit Test Case" width="600"/>

+In this page it is possible to view and edit informations about a single test case.

 #### Delete Test Case

 <img src="gui_images/delete_test_case.png" alt="Delete Test Case" width="300"/>

+With this Alert Dialog Window is asked confirm for the delete of a test case

 ### Test Area - Mobile Version